IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 ## Suicide

-"States should take adequate measures, without violating their other Covenant obligations, to prevent suicides, especially among individuals in particularly vulnerable situations,i including individuals deprived of their liberty"[^44]
+"States should take adequate measures, without violating their other Covenant obligations, to prevent suicides, especially among individuals in particularly vulnerable situations, including individuals deprived of their liberty"[^48]

 Figure 1 shows self-harm deaths from 1948-2020.